CV

 Technology & Platforms

-Workforce Intelligence Platforms: Visier, One Model, ZeroedIn, LinkedIn Talent Insights, Lightcast (EMSI/Burning Glass), CompAnalyst, Radford, Mercer, WTW.
+Workforce Intelligence Platforms.
+Visier, One Model, ZeroedIn, LinkedIn Talent Insights, Lightcast (EMSI / Burning Glass), CompAnalyst, Radford, Mercer, WTW.

-Dashboards & Visualization: Tableau, Power BI, Visier, One Model, MicroStrategy, Cognos.
+Dashboards & Visualization.
+Tableau, Power BI, Visier, One Model, MicroStrategy, Cognos.

-HR Systems: Workday, Oracle HR, PeopleSoft, Greenhouse, Syndio, Payscale, MarketPay.
+HR Systems.
+Workday, Oracle HR, PeopleSoft, Greenhouse, Syndio, Payscale, MarketPay.

-Survey & Research: Qualtrics, Culture Amp, Glint, SurveyMonkey, MaxDiff, Conjoint — plus own survey platform (Survey Respondent, 15 question types).
+Survey & Research.
+Qualtrics, Culture Amp, Glint, SurveyMonkey, MaxDiff, Conjoint — plus own survey platform (Survey Respondent, 15 question types).

 Current Focus (2026)

-Simultaneously: (a) building out the AI-native People Analytics Platform ecosystem; (b) shipping Vela + Loom + Commonplace in adjacent domains; (c) applying to PhD programs at Carnegie Mellon and University of Pittsburgh; (d) seeking founder-track placement OR senior product leadership in applied-analytics startups, AI-native platform companies, and people-analytics platforms extending into AI.
+Simultaneously: (a) building out the AI-native People Analytics Platform ecosystem; (b) shipping Vela + Penwright + Commonplace in adjacent domains; (c) applying to PhD programs at Carnegie Mellon and University of Pittsburgh; (d) seeking founder-track placement OR senior product leadership in applied-analytics startups, AI-native platform companies, and people-analytics platforms extending into AI.

 Open to: founder-track programs (SPC, EF, On Deck, YC Visiting Group); Senior / Principal / Staff PM at applied-analytics SaaS; VP Product at legacy ERP companies modernizing with analytics + AI; Head of Product / AI at early-stage applied-analytics startups; research-leaning product roles at AI-native platform companies.